konveyor/kai/docs/customApps.md

 1. `./get_latest_kantra_cli.sh` # fetches 'kantra' our analyzer tool and stores it in ../bin
 1. `cd ..`

+To ensure the analysis uses the necessary custom rules, follow these steps:

+- Download or create your custom rules and place them in the samples/custom_rules directory.

 To run analysis reports for the applications listed in `./samples/config.py`, run

 ```shell=